Home > Electrical > Basics > Basic Electrical > Drift Velocity: Definition, Formula, Derivation & Solved Examples

 drift-velocity-formula

-Let us understand some important terms used in the drift current formula.
+Let us understand some important terms used in the drift velocity formula.

 We can express the average relaxation time by the following formula.